Paseo de la Sexta

 Frequently Asked Questions

-What is the best time of day to visit Paseo de la Sexta?
+What is the best time of day to walk Paseo de la Sexta?

-How long should I budget for a trip to Paseo de la Sexta?
+What should I skip when visiting Paseo de la Sexta?

 Nearby Destinations